 Marketers tend to focus a lot of energy on Millennials.
-Their lives are deconstructed on many different levels, and there’s research to be found on anything ranging from their brand loyalty to their trust in user-generated content and their stance on social issues.
+Their lives are deconstructed on many different levels, and there’s research to be found on anything ranging from their top brand attributes to their influence on B2B purchases.
 Those analyses are all helpful in their own right, but – stepping back to the big picture for a moment – how many of these prized individuals are there in the US?
 The latest data out from the Census Bureau gives a sense of how large this coveted demographic is.

 Before putting out some numbers, there are a few problems to take note of.
-Chiefly, there is no consensus definition of a Millennial.
-There are some widely accepted definitions of Gen X, Gen Y, and Gen Z, with Gen Y often interchanged with Millennials (guilty as charged – and why it’s always worth noting age ranges when referring to a generation).
+Chiefly, there is no consensus definition of a Millennial; while 18-34 seems to be the most commonly used bracket (and which doesn’t appear to change with each passing year!), other studies might use a 14-31 range or some other, making it necessary to identify age ranges when referring to this cohort.
 It’s also worth noting that a young Gen Xer might feel more culturally similar to Gen Y. In other words, cultural and behavioral tendencies don’t tend to have fixed age breaks.
 (That’s why many argue that it’s more useful to look at personas rather than age brackets.)